Birthday (short story collection): Lemon Heart (レモンハート)

 Hiroshi Toyama calls journalist Kenzo Yoshino to tell him more about Sadako Yamamura.
-Yoshino has just attended Kazuyuki Asakawa's funeral and also receives news of Mai Takano's death in an exhaust shaft.
+Yoshino has just attended Kazuyuki Asakawa's funeral and also received news of Mai Takano's death in an exhaust shaft.
 Toyama is nearing his fifties, a twice-married man with children and a stable job, but he longs to meet Sadako, the only woman he truly loves.
 He recounts to Yoshino events that transpired 21 years earlier, when Toyama was merely a young sound director trainee of Theater Group Soaring.
 Toyama had a secret affair with Sadako, who begged him not to reveal it to outsiders as she still wanted to achieve success as a stage actress without controversy.
 Sadako pointed out the existence of an altar with a wrinkled umbilical cord behind Toyama's work room, which unsettled him.
 Toyama was further unsettled when Sadako groped director Yusaku Shigemori, which she stated was just a way to keep him away from her.
-She later apologized by having sex with Toyama in his work room.
+She later apologized by having sex with Toyama in his workroom.
 Toyama felt as if her voice penetrated his head directly.

-Upon the end of his story, Yoshino reluctantly tells Toyama that Sadako is probably dead.
-Yoshino then relays the truth of what happened at the end of the play that he heard from another surviving ex-member.
-During the closing party, Toyama was out of the theater complex to drink.
-Another trainee named Okubo, who had a crush on Sadako, was rummaging through the sound room when he found a tape recording Sadako and Toyama's intercourse.
-Jealous, he broadcast it to the green room, where several people, including Shigemori heard it.
+At the end of his story, Yoshino reluctantly tells Toyama that Sadako is probably dead.
+Yoshino then relays the truth about what happened at the end of the play, which he heard from another surviving ex-member.
+During the closing party, Toyama left the theater complex to drink.
+Another trainee named Okubo, who had a crush on Sadako, was rummaging through the sound room when he found a tape recording of Sadako and Toyama's intercourse.
+Jealous, he broadcast it to the green room, where several people, including Shigemori, heard it.
 The next day, Shigemori mysteriously died after supposedly visiting Sadako's apartment.
 The day was when Sadako disappeared from Toyama's life for good.
-Yoshino says that all of the people who heard the recording, including Okubo, died in the previous year one after another.
+Yoshino says that everyone who heard the recording, including Okubo, died in the previous year, one after another.

 Toyama becomes paranoid of his mortality, as while he did not hear the recording, he was present in it.
 He also knew that Sadako used her thoughtography to record the sex tape.
-A week after the meeting with Yoshino, Toyama feels aches in his heart and collapses at a street.
-He sees a woman in green dress following him while carrying an umbilical cord.
+A week after the meeting with Yoshino, Toyama feels aches in his heart and collapses on the street.
+He sees a woman in a green dress following him while carrying an umbilical cord.
 Upon closer look, Toyama realizes that the woman is Sadako reborn, and the cord is the one she cut from Mai's womb.
 Instead of becoming frightened, Toyama welcomes her and dies in Sadako's arms.